mchow01/mchow01.github.io/cv.md

 * _CS 50: Computer Science for Future Presidents_
     * Taught in Fall 2019 with Susan Landau
 	* Created course with Susan Landau as first course in Cyber Security and Public Policy Master's Program
-* _CS 28 / PS 188: Cyber Security and Cyber Warfare_
-	* Taught in Spring 2017, Spring 2019, Spring 2020
-	* Cross-listed with Department of Political Science
 * _CS 150-MMD: Mobile Medical Devices and Apps_
 	* Taught in Fall 2014, Spring 2016, Spring 2018
 	* First cross-listed with Department of Electrical and Computer Engineering in over a decade